elenalu19/Airplane_Accident_Analysis_2000-2024/README.md

 ## Data Sources & Methodology

-The data for this project was compiled from two primary sources:
+The data for this project was compiled from three primary sources:

 1. **NTSB Aviation Accident Data:** The initial dataset was sourced from the NTSB's public data query tool.
 A key step involved filtering for accidents with a "Complete" status and located in the United States, ensuring that final reports were available for analysis.